magpylib/magpylib/docs/_pages/page_07_physics_computation.md

 Magpylib uses the following physical units:

-- \[mT\]: for the B-field and the magnetization (µ0\*M).
+- mT: for the B-field and the magnetization (µ0\*M).
-- \[kA/m\]: for the H-field.
+- kA/m: for the H-field.
-- \[mm\]: for position and length inputs.
+- mm: for position and length inputs.
-- \[deg\]: for angle inputs by default.
+- deg: for angle inputs by default.
-- \[A\]: for current inputs.
+- A: for current inputs.

 However, the analytical solutions scale in such a way that the magnetic field is the same when the system scales in size.
 This means that a 1-meter sized magnet in a distance of 1-meter produces the same field as a 1-millimeter sized magnet in a distance of 1-millimeter.
-The choice of position/length input dimension is therefore not relevant - the Magpylib choice of \[mm\] is a result of history and practical considerations when working with position and orientation systems.
+The choice of position/length input dimension is therefore not relevant - the Magpylib choice of mm is a result of history and practical considerations when working with position and orientation systems.

 In addition, `getB` returns the unit of the input magnetization.
-The Magpylib choice of \[mT\] (theoretical physicists will point out that it is µ0\*M) is historical and convenient.
-When the magnetization is given in \[mT\], then `getH` returns \[kA/m\] which is simply related by factor of $\frac{10}{4\pi}$.
+The Magpylib choice of mT (theoretical physicists will point out that it is µ0\*M) is historical and convenient.
+When the magnetization is given in mT, then `getH` returns kA/m which is simply related by factor of $\frac{10}{4\pi}$.
 Of course, `getB` also adds the magnet magnetization when computing the field inside the magnet, while `getH` does not.

 (docu-performance)=